 We can say that the wife should take care of her husband, as this is more befitting than her taking care of his sisters or his daughters from another wife.

 We may also understand from this hadith that what was customary at the time of the Messenger of Allah (peace be upon him) was that women did not only take care of their husbands, they also took care of those who were dependent on their husbands and lived in their houses.

 The evidence that this understanding is correct is the fact that the Messenger of Allah (peace be upon him) did not tell Jabir off for his reason for marrying a previously-married woman, which was that she could take care of his sisters.

-General contracts – including marriage contracts – should be governed by the customs that are known among the people, and the custom is that the wife should serve her husband and also take care of matters in the home.
-In some societies, the custom is that the wife should take care of more than the regular domestic matters.
+General contracts – including marriage contracts – should be governed by the customs that are known among the people.
+The custom is that the wife should serve her husband and also take care of matters in the home.
+In some societies, the custom is that the wife should take care of more than regular domestic matters.

 Imam al-Qurtubi said, concerning the matter of the wife serving her husband and taking care of the home: